 Phone: (814) 235-1430

 Bob & Wanda McRae have been missionaries with Christian Light Ministries for 30 years serving in Guatemala.
-They now share their time with Cedar Lane Missionary Homes live in Laurel Springs, New Jersey and and Christian Light Foundation in Guatemala.
-At Cedar Lane they serve missionaries home on furlough by overseeing facilities, new construction and pastoral care to the missionaries.
-Bob & Wanda travel to Guatemala 3 to 4 times each year to work with their Bible School by extension where they presently have over 5000 students studying the word through our Bible courses.
+They now reside in Florida and travel to Guatemala a few times each year to support the work with the Bible School by extension where they presently have over 5000 students studying the word through Bible courses.

 Bob & Wanda McRae